- The Crypto Fire

 Market Events: Regulatory updates, partnerships, or adoption by major players.

-Narratives shape cycles.
+Narratives shape crypto market cycles.
 During bullish phases, hype builds around a trend, drawing in capital and pushing prices higher.
 Examples include the DeFi summer of 2021 or the rise of NFTs in 2022.
 Conversely, bearish periods see narratives lose momentum as weaker projects fade away.

 Successful investors identify emerging narratives early and exit before the hype fades.
 This requires staying informed about market developments and analyzing where attention is flowing.